Welcome to the Live Worship Page of Star of Bethlehem Lutheran Church!

 Please click HERE for the Star of Bethlehem Twitch Channel.

-Please click HERE to watch the introduction video for our sermon series.
+Please click HERE for a video introduction to the series.

 If you would like to support our ministry, please consider donating online.
 Click HERE for our online giving page.